mfpx/python-http-server/README.md

 # python-http-server
-Very simple python HTTP server
+Very simple python HTTP server<br />
 Written in Python 3.9.1.
 Earlier versions might be supported - try and see what happens

 It allows you to serve HTML, CSS and some image files.
+Later versions will have support for all major MIME types

 ## Configuration file
 Configuration is stored in `conf.json` file.